saffiya/first-milestone-project/README.md

 The text for the latest news section was copied from the monkees site about Peter Tork. https://www.monkees.com/article/rip-peter-tork

-The text for used in the about page was taken from wikipedia. https://en.wikipedia.org/wiki/The_Monkees
+The text used in the about page was taken from wikipedia. https://en.wikipedia.org/wiki/The_Monkees

 The tour information was taken from the monkees site. https://www.monkees.com/article/monkees-2019-tour-dates

 <h3>Media</h3>
-The photos used in this site were obtained from the assets folder provided to me from the GitHub repo i recived when i was given my brief.
+The photos used in this site were obtained from the assets folder, provided to me from the GitHub repo; received when i was given my brief.
-A few images were taken from google using the filter 'free to share and use' section therefore avoiding any copyright.
+A few images were taken from google using the filter 'free to share and use' section, therefore avoiding any copyright.

 <h3>Acknowledgements</h3>